RSE-Sheffield/RSE-Sheffield.github.io/_events/workshop-2023-06-05-intro-to-conda.md

 **This is an intermediate course, teaching the use of Conda virtual environments for reproducible research environments.**

 *This event is for University of Sheffield researchers and research students only.
-Please register with an **@shef.ac.uk** or **@sheffield.ac.uk** email address to ensure your ticket request is accepted.*
+Please register with a University of Sheffield email address to ensure your ticket request is accepted.*

 ### Prerequisite skills